buffstop/PepCoopMembership/docs/requirements/index.rst

 --------------------------

-The annual financial statement must be provided which requires statistics from the membership list.
+The annual financial statement (§ 33 I 2 [GenG]_) must be provided which
+requires information about member payments such as the payment and reimbursement of shares as well as membership fees.

 **TODO:** *Elaborate.*